pubnub/pubnub-mcp-server/resources/sdk_docs/python_access-manager.md

 5    .channel("myChannel") \
 6    .message("Hello from PubNub Python SDK") \
 7    .pn_async(my_callback_function)

 ```

 ##### User ID / UUID
-“UUID/uuid” in APIs and responses holds the value of userId set during initialization.
+User ID may be referred to as UUID/uuid in APIs and responses, but holds the value of the userId set during initialization.

 ## Grant token

 ##### Requires Access Manager add-on
-Enable the Access Manager add-on for your keyset in the Admin Portal.
+Enable Access Manager for your key in the Admin Portal.

 ##### Requires Secret Key authentication
 Use a PubNub instance initialized with a Secret Key.

-Generates a time-limited token with:
+`grant_token()` issues a time-limited token with:
-- ttl (minutes, required, 1–43,200).
+- ttl (minutes)
-- authorized_uuid (optional; restricts token to a single client).
+- authorized_uuid
-- Permissions over resources: channels, groups, uuids (lists or RegEx patterns).
-Unauthorized or invalid tokens return HTTP 403.
+- permissions on resources: channels, groups, uuids (object metadata)

+Only the authorized_uuid (if set) can use the token.
+Unauthorized or invalid token requests return 403.

-Permissions by resource:
+Permissions per resource:
 - channels: read, write, get, manage, update, join, delete
 - groups: read, manage
 - uuids: get, update, delete

+TTL:
+- Required.
+Minutes the token remains valid.
+- Min 1, max 43,200 (30 days).

+Patterns:
-Use RegEx via pattern to grant by pattern.
+- Use RegEx patterns to grant by pattern; define as pattern before grant.

+Authorized UUID:
+- Restrict a token to a single authorized_uuid to prevent impersonation.

 ### Method(s)

 ```
 `1grant_token() \
 2    .ttl(int) \